World of Winter Grand Rapids: See the Best Light Art in 1 Hour

 2. Map out your path.

 Review the World of Winter map for all of the art exhibits beforehand so that you don’t miss any of your favorites.
-For a ready-made plan, check out the highlights from our family visit below.
+Check out the highlights below from my recent visit.

 3. Bundle up.